kergoth/git-origin/README.txt

 TODO
 ----
-- Create a function which takes a Repo object and a file-like object with the blob data, which writes a new git object with that data into the git object database and returns a Blob object for it.
+- :git-python: Alter cmd.Git class to accept both work tree and index file, and to obey both paths via the environment.
+- Fix the Index class to use the above functionality to ensure it obeys the path to that particular index.
+- Add checkout method to the Index class to make calls to checkout-index more convenient, operating against this specific index into a specified work tree.
-- Add a function which takes an index object and creates a Tree object from it, by running write-tree and creating a Tree from the new git object.
+- Add a function which takes an Index and uses write-tree to generate a tree object for it, returning the new Tree.
-- Add a function which takes a Tree and creates a git commit from it, returning a Commit for that git object.
+- Add a function which takes a Tree and creates a git commit from it, returning the new Commit.
-- Add a convenience function for a Repo which runs git-commit on its work tree and returns the new Commit object, as well as adding it to the Repo.
+- Add a function which takes a Repo and does a commit using its index and work tree and returns the new Commit object.
-- Add a convenience class representing a git Index.
-It should provide convenience methods for common tasks like updating the contents of the index and checking the index out into a work tree.
-The repo should hold an instance of this class for the default index.

 Miscellaneous Notes
 -------------------